wesmarcum/dotfiles/README.md

 ### Alacritty

-Alacritty configuration is provided in `~/dotfiles/alacritty/alacritty.yml`.
-If Alacritty is installed, `install.sh` will link `~/.config/alacritty/alacritty.yml` to the location in `~/dotfiles`.
-This configuration file will optionally import `~/.config/alacritty/local.yml`.
-The `local.yml` file can be used to set system specific settings, such as fonts.
+Alacritty configuration is provided in `~/dotfiles/alacritty/alacritty.toml`.
+If Alacritty is installed, `install.sh` will link `~/.config/alacritty/alacritty.toml` to the location in `~/dotfiles`.
+This configuration file will optionally import `~/.config/alacritty/local.toml`.
+The `local.toml` file can be used to set system specific settings, such as fonts.

+_Note:_ Starting with version [v0.13.0](https://github.com/alacritty/alacritty/releases/tag/v0.13.0), Alacritty uses TOML for configuration.
+YAML configuration is still provided for older versions, but may require manual linking.

 ### Delta